 - You can take an in-service withdrawal starting at age 59½.

 How Are the Plans Different?

-- The 403(b) SRA allows cash withdrawals as a current member of the faculty or staff if you become disabled, in the event of financial hardship, or at age 59 ½ or older.
-These options are not available under the 457(b).
+- The 403(b) SRA allows cash withdrawals as a current member of the faculty or staff if you become disabled or in the event of financial hardship.
+These are not available in the 457(b).

 - The 457(b) allows cash withdrawals as a current member of the faculty or staff as a one-time withdrawal if your account balance is no more than $5,000 and you have made no contributions to the plan during the two years prior to the distribution.

 You cannot contribute to the 457(b) and later transfer it to a 403(b) SRA in order to get access to the SRA cash withdrawal options.
 However, once you have retired or terminated employment, you may rollover the 457(b) to another eligible retirement plan.

 You cannot contribute to the 403(b) SRA and later transfer it or roll it over to the 457(b) in order to avoid the 10% penalty on withdrawals prior to age 59½ on the 403(b) SRA amounts.

 The 403(b) SRA may be of interest if: